Location: Ireland, Galway - National University of Ireland, Galway

 Students select two (2) courses from the following list for six (6) Villanova undergraduate credits.
 Students are required to take six credits.

-AAH 3007 Archaeological Heritage.
-A study of Ireland’s Neolithic and Celtic Iron ages through to the Christian Period including the early and late medieval era.
+AAH 3007 Archaeological Heritage of Ireland A study of Ireland’s Neolithic and Celtic Iron ages through to the Christian Period including the early and late medieval era.
 3 credits

-THE 3030 Traditional Irish Music and Dance.
-A study of the ways in which music shapes cultural identity.
+THE 3030 Negotiating Identity - Irish Traditional Music & Dance A study of the ways in which music shapes cultural identity.
 3 credits.

 Possible Scholarship Opportunity!